ganley/adventofcode/2020/23/README.md

 search -- the `index` function -- to find the index of an element in a million-element list is very slow.)

-I suspect that it might be possible to do essentialy what I did in C++ in Python, but I wasn't confident enough to go down that rabbit hole.
+I suspect that it might be possible to do essentially what I did in C++ in Python, but I wasn't sufficiently confident that would be fast enough to go that route.

 For both parts, the sample and input values are hardwired in the code; you have to uncommment the one you want.